NuttySalmon/music-set-theory/README.md

 # Music set theory calculations (post-tonal analysis)

-This is a script to assist musical analysis through musical [set theory](https://en.wikipedia.org/wiki/Set_theory_(music)), especially for post-tonal music.
+Calculation tool to assist music theory analysis that uses [musical set theory](https://en.wikipedia.org/wiki/Set_theory_(music)), especially for post-tonal music.
 Able to calculate:
 * [Normal order](https://musictheory.pugetsound.edu/mt21c/PrimeForm.html)
 * [Prime form](https://musictheory.pugetsound.edu/mt21c/PrimeForm.html)  (from inversion normal and normal)
 * [Interval class vector](https://en.wikipedia.org/wiki/Interval_vector)
+* All prime forms for all subset combinations of a given subset size

 with steps output for better understanding the calculation processes and for debugging.

 __This script is by no means the most effecient way of calculation.
 Feel free to collaborate and give suggestions for more features.__

-## Dependency:
+## Dependency

 * Python version >= 3.6
 * mingus

-## Usage:
+## Usage
 #### Setup
 1. Before running any scripts, make sure correct Python 3 and Pip are installed on computer
 2. clone repo and install dependencies: